akarlinsky/world_mortality/README.md

 Starting from mid-2021, when announcing the registered number of deaths in another month, Russian authorities began announcing approximate preliminary number for the most recent month, as an increase/decrease in percentage.
 We compute the corresponding number of deaths and report it with one decimal digit, to show that it was computed by us and not directly reported.
 Example for October 2021: https://tass.ru/obschestvo/12802275.

 ### Saint Kitts and Nevis (monthly)
-2016-2020: Department of Statistics Vital Statistics: https://www.stats.gov.kn/topics/demographic-social-statistics/births-and-deaths/
+2016 onward: Department of Statistics Vital Statistics: https://www.stats.gov.kn/topics/demographic-social-statistics/births-and-deaths/

 ### San Marino (monthly)
 2015 to 2020: San Marino Office of Economic Planning, Data Processing and Statistics - Bulletin of Statistics:   https://www.statistica.sm/on-line/en/home/publications/bulletin-of-statistics.html.

-2021: Natural movement of the resident population (monthly): https://www.statistica.sm/on-line/home/dati-statistici/popolazione.html#.
+2021 onward: Natural movement of the resident population (monthly): https://www.statistica.sm/on-line/home/dati-statistici/popolazione.html#.

 ### Serbia (monthly)